endoflife-date/endoflife.date/products/ros2.md

 ---

 > ROS2 (Robot Operating System) provides libraries and tools to help software developers create robotic applications.
-ROS2 is a major revision of the ROS 1, which adds support for real-time code and embedded system hardware.
-As ROS1 will no longer be supported past May 2025, it is highly recommended for new projects to start using ROS2.
+ROS2 is a major revision of [ROS 1](https://wiki.ros.org/), which adds support for real-time code and embedded system hardware.
+As ROS1 will no longer be [supported past May 2025](/ros), it is highly recommended for new projects to start using ROS2.

 ## Release Cadence